Improved Approximation Algorithms for Matroid and Knapsack Median Problems and Applications: A simple 8-approximation algorithm via LP-rounding

 \section{A simple 8-approximation algorithm via LP-rounding}

 Let $(x,y)$ denote an optimal solution to \eqref{primal} and $\OPT$ be its value.
 We first describe a simple algorithm to round $(x,y)$ to an integer solution losing a factor of at most 10.
-In Section~\ref{improved}, we use some additional insights to tweak this rounding procedure and improve the approximation ratio to 8.
+In Section~\ref{improved}, we use some additional insights to improve the approximation ratio to 8.
 We use the terms connection cost and assignment cost interchangeably.
 We may assume that $\sum_i x_{ij}=1$ for every client $j$.